Let's get started...

 Students who meet the acceptable criteria for a waiver may be exempt from taking the placement test.
 Students seeking a certificate do not need placement testing.
 Students, who qualify for a placement test waiver in math or English but not both, will need to complete the ACCUPLACER for the skill area not exempted.
 Students must present all documentation when requesting a waiver.

-Prospective students who have not completed the North Carolina Diagnostic Assessment and Placement (NCDAP) test or any other NC Community College System approved entry assessment (ASSET, ACCUPLACER, COMPASS) within the past five years must contact the Admission Office (910) 592-8084 to schedule a test date.
+Prospective students who have not completed the North Carolina Diagnostic Assessment and Placement (NCDAP) test or any other NC Community College System approved entry assessment (ASSET, ACCUPLACER, COMPASS) within the past five years must contact the Office of Admissions (910) 592-8084 to schedule a test date.

 Students are required to meet with a counselor for an Admissions Interview prior to acceptance to the college.
 The purpose of the interview is to review placement test scores and determine a course of study appropriate to students’ interests and aptitude levels.